 Medications taken one (1) to three (3) times a day should be given at home to prevent unnecessary disruption of learning.
 Medication administration at school is intended for students diagnosed with a chronic medical condition requiring medication at school to attend school.
-If you want your child to have medication not required at school for a diagnosed chronic condition, you may:
+If you would like your child to have medication not required at school for a diagnosed chronic condition, you may:

-- Give the medication at home - Take and give the medication to your child at school - Deliver the medication and adhere to medication guidelines
+- · Give the medication at home - Bring and administer the medication to your child at school - Deliver the medication and adhere to medication guidelines